davidledwards/davidledwards.github.io/about/index.md

 ## Professional
 A complete picture of my professional life can be found [here](https://linkedin.com/in/davidledwards).

+#### Vendavo

+##### Since 2016
+I am currently the CTO at [Vendavo](http://www.vendavo.com), a global software and services company headquartered in [Mountain View](https://goo.gl/maps/x7dmec9eQur) focused on helping enterprises sell more profitably.

+#### SMRxT

+##### Since 2014
+I am also a technical advisor for an early stage health care startup, [SMRxT](http://smrxt.com), on matters related to software architecture, product strategy, information security and regulatory compliance.

 #### Cerner

+##### 1991 to 2016
-I am currently a Vice President and Engineering Fellow at [Cerner](http://www.cerner.com), a global health care information technology company headquartered in [Kansas City, Missouri](https://goo.gl/maps/g1TaiVfG5BT2).
-The global reach of our solutions now spans more than 30 countries.
+I was previously Vice President and Engineering Fellow at [Cerner](http://www.cerner.com), a global health care information technology company headquartered in [Kansas City, Missouri](https://goo.gl/maps/g1TaiVfG5BT2).
+At the time of my departure, the global reach of Cerner solutions spanned more than 30 countries.

-I have executive responsibility for a very talented software infrastructure group that designs and builds web-scale services primarily centered around authentication, authorization, auditing, administration, and petabyte-sized data ingestion and processing.
-In addition to my day job, I spend a significant amount of time focused on strategic technology and architecture imperatives with an emphasis on accelerating our transition from traditional enterprise applications to service-based solutions and platforms.
+Prior to leaving, I had executive responsibility for a very talented software infrastructure group that designed and built web-scale services primarily centered around authentication, authorization, auditing, administration, and petabyte-sized data ingestion and processing.
+In addition to my day job, I spent a significant amount of time focused on strategic technology and architecture imperatives with an emphasis on accelerating the transition from traditional enterprise applications to service-based solutions and platforms.

 I have an extensive background in software development, particularly in the areas of application architecture, scalable computing and distributed systems.
-During my 25 years with Cerner, I have been instrumental in leading the company through pivotal shifts in technology and architecture, and have also been influential in promoting the use of more collaborative and nimble engineering processes.
+During my 25 years with Cerner, I had been instrumental in leading the company through pivotal shifts in technology and architecture, and had also been influential in promoting the use of more collaborative and nimble engineering processes.

 In 2008, I was awarded the Engineering Fellow designation in recognition for a number of distinguished technical contributions.

-#### SMRxT
-In 2014, I became a technical advisor for an early stage health care startup, [SMRxT](http://smrxt.com), on matters related to software architecture, product strategy, information security and regulatory compliance.

 ## Personal
 My first exposure to computing happened around the age of 10 when my father brought home an